mhr-isham/BeWareAPI/README.md

 - Users can add a short bio, their country with their name and username in their profiles which can be viewed along with their reputation by others
 - Posts include location, must visit places, avoid places, food recommendations, money-saving tips, norms to follow in the locality and extra tips

+You can check the live site on https://bewareapi.onrender.com/interactive_api/.
+If you get: 	```Failed to fetch.
+Possible Reasons:
+CORS
+Network Failure
+URL scheme must be "http" or "https" for CORS request.``` wait a while and reload the website.

 ## Run locally
 ### Make sure you have nodejs installed.
 If you don't, download from [HERE](https://nodejs.org/en/download)